dart-lang/site-www/src/_guides/language/sound-problems.md

 These errors can appear under the following conditions:

-- A variable is statically known to be some supertype but the code assumes a subtype.
+- A variable is statically known to be some supertype, but the code assumes a subtype.
 - A generic class has a bounded type parameter, but an instance creation expression of the class omits the type argument.

-#### Example 1: A variable is statically known to be some supertype but the code assumes a subtype
+#### Example 1: A variable is statically known to be some supertype, but the code assumes a subtype

 In the following code, the analyzer complains that `context2D` is undefined: